Here are eight steps to go through when using appointment setting scripts:

 Step 4 – Perform a Soft Takeaway

-Right after you share how you can help, perform a soft takeaway by saying one statement to question whether or not the prospect is a good fit for what you have.
-This is a very nice way to decrease the prospect’s guard and create a little curiosity and intrigue.
+After you share how you can help, perform a soft takeaway by saying one statement to question whether or not the prospect is a good fit for what you have.
+This is a very nice way to decrease the prospect’s guard and create curiosity and intrigue.

 Step 5 – Ask a Couple of Pre-Qualifying Questions